wailord284/Alexs-Arch-Installer/README.md

 A simple script to automatically install Arch Linux with the XFCE desktop, custom repository and many post install options.

 # About
 This is a small script I have been working on for over a year to simplify the Arch Linux install process across the many different types of hardware I have.
-The goal of this script is to install Arch with a useable experience right out of the box while still maintaining a mostly vanilla setup.
+The goal of this script is to install Arch with a useable experience right out of the box with settings tuned for perfomance and stability.
 Since I use my devices for many different things, I have tried to support many different configurations and optional configs/utilities a user may want.
 Once the script completes the user can implement 20+ optional features that may be beneficial to them.

 # How to use
 To use this script, you first need to [create a bootable USB](https://www.howtogeek.com/howto/linux/create-a-bootable-ubuntu-usb-flash-drive-the-easy-way/) with the [Arch Linux ISO.](https://archlinux.org/download/) Once the ISO is booted and connected to the internet (which is required), you can download the script either from github or my website using curl.
 Both options will be kept up to date.
 Make sure you run the script using bash, otherwise zsh will interpret the script and error.